-Check out the latest news about hemp here in the USA just below.
+Check out the latest news about hemp here in the USA at the bottom of the page.

 Why has cannabis hemp played such an important role in history?
 Over all it is the strongest, most durable, long lasting natural soft fiber on the planet.
 Its’ leaves and flowers were one of the most important medicines for at least 3,000 years, until the turn of the century.
 The real story of hemp is not a story of drugs however, but of “Fiber Wars”, an age old battle for markets among alternative fibers.
 Cotton became a world power and is credited as the single greatest force in the early economic development of the U.S..